PICTON HIGH SCHOOL

 Please provide the school with:

-- Ensure that your child carries their own epipen on them at all times with a copy of their ASCIA Action Plan.
+Note: Anaphylaxis students should carry their own epipen on them at all times with a copy of their ASCIA Action Plan for Anaphylaxis.

 We are committed to ensuring a safe and happy environment for your child.